What does a sunset sound like?

 In July 2012, I spent a few days in the Franz Josef Glacier Township and Fox Glacier Township to visit their respective glaciers.
 Before leaving the glaciers area for good, I took the short 10-minute shuttle to Lake Matheson.
 I don’t know why I was reluctant to go in the first place; the reward was worth the effort, but isn’t that always the case.

-Below is a short video I shot from Lake Matheson; that’s Mount Tasman (Horokoau) and Mount Cook (Aoraki) in the distance, illuminated by the setting sun.
+Below is a short video I made at Lake Matheson (Te Ara Kairaumati).
+Clearly visible in the distance are Mount Tasman (Horokoau) and Mount Cook (Aoraki), illuminated by the late-afternoon sun.

 Related posts, from the Westland Te Tai Poutini:

 On 22 July 2012, I made the photo above with a Canon EOS450D/XSi camera and the video above with a 4th-generation iPod Touch.
-This post appears on Fotoeins Fotopress at fotoeins.com.
+This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-2oT.